dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 ### Lists

-Dart writes list literals as JavaScript arrays.
+Dart writes list literals in the same ways as JavaScript arrays.
-It encloses them in square brackets and separate values with commas:
+Dart encloses lists in square brackets and separate values with commas.

 {:.include-lang}
 ```dart